stecor/chesed_website/README.md

-# chesed_website
+# Chesed Website

-To build the project locally, run:
+To build the project locally, download the files and run:

 ```
 npm install